rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

         return new AlarmStatus(OK, 'Total number of threads connected are # {threads.connected}, below your warning threshold of 400');

-Explanations of the available metrics are located in the MySQL documentation for the relevant server status variables.
+Explanations for the available metrics are located in the MySQL documentation for the relevant server status variables.